Inflation rose 3.2% in July, marking the first increase after a year of falling prices

 Housing costs, airline fares

-The shelter index accounted for 90% of the total increase after rising 7.7% on an annual basis.
-Rising motor vehicle insurance costs, which jumped 2% after rising 1.7% in June, also contributed, according to the Labor Department.
+The cost of shelter surged, accounting for 90% of the total increase after rising 7.7% on an annual basis.
 The recreation, new vehicles and household furnishings and operations indexes also rose.
+Vehicle insurance costs also increased, jumping to 2% after climbing 1.7% in June.

-Vehicle insurance providers have hiked prices as they face higher repair and replacement costs, according to OANDA senior market analyst Ed Moya.
+Vehicle insurance providers have hiked prices as they face higher repair and replacement costs, according to OANDA senior market analyst Ed Moya, adding that the slight rise in inflation in July does not tarnish the larger picture.

+"It's nothing that will derail this past year of steadily declining prices," Moya told CBS MoneyWatch prior to the inflation report's release.
+"There is a lot of optimism that we're going to see that disinflation process remain intact."

 Meanwhile, some types of services and products saw price declines, including airline fares, which fell 8.1% on a monthly basis.
-That represented the fourth straight month of declines for airfares.
+That represents the fourth straight month of declines for airfares.

-While inflation rose slightly last month, "it's nothing that will derail this past year of steadily declining prices," Moya told CBS MoneyWatch prior to the inflation report's release.
-"There is a lot of optimism that we're going to see that disinflation process remain intact."
+Goldman Sachs economists expect core CPI inflation to remain in the 0.2%-0.3% range going forward, kept in check by higher levels of auto inventories which will drive down used car prices.
+Used car prices are expected to fall 10% year-over-year in December 2023, analysts said in a research note.

 for more features.